 Scatter plots

 Scatter plots are charts that explore the relationship between two numeric variables.
 Scatter plots can allow us to see how one variable changes while another changes.
 This can lead us to draw conclusions about the correlation between two variables, or even if a causal relationship exists between the two.
-In the scatter plot below, we can explore the relationship between the percent change in stocks against the percent change in bonds over a two year period, to see if there is a linear relationship between the two.
+In the scatter plot below, we can explore the relationship between the percent change in stocks and the percent change in bonds over a two-year period, to see if there is a linear relationship between the two.

 Line charts